 There are friendly pubs and excellent eateries right across the county where one can rub shoulders with sports heroes and personalities such as Cheltenham champion trainer Willie Mullins and Grand Slam rugby hero Sean O’Brien.
 For culture buffs and art enthusiasts there is VISUAL in Carlow Town and the George Bernard Shaw Theatre.

-Make Carlow your holiday destination in 2020.
+Make Carlow your holiday destination .
 Beidh Fáilte romhat.